luminovang/documentation/base/view.md

 ## Overview

-Base View Controller Simplifies view management in Luminov&#039;s Framework by avoiding initialization of unnecessary classes except when it needed.
+Base View Controller Simplifies view management in Luminov's Framework by avoiding initialization of unnecessary classes except when it needed.

 ***